subscribe: Posts | Comments

 19. brings art and art education to the entire community;

-20. create public art community partnerships linking individuals of all races, ethnicities, age, genders, professions, and economic levels;
+20. creates public art community partnerships linking individuals of all races, ethnicities, age, genders, professions, and economic levels;

 21. stimulates our imagination;